 To complement the updated training curriculum, the DEC has developed the Policy Toolkit: Advancing Equity in Caregiving that translates our latest literature review into clear, actionable guidance for state policymakers and community-based professionals.
 Organized around five pillars — Family & Friend Caregivers, Cultural Competence & Intersectionality, Community-based Care, Direct Care Workforce, and Data & Research — the toolkit turns key evidence into concrete policy and practice recommendations.
 Each recommendation is grounded in peer-reviewed studies and national reports, with citations included so users can easily access the underlying research.

-Download the toolkit to access ready-to-use talking points, recommendations, and data that can strengthen equitable, culturally responsive systems of care for diverse older adults and the caregivers who support them.
+Upon completion of the DEC x SAGECare training hosted on the SAGECare platform, participants will recieve the full toolkit, including ready-to-use talking points, recommendations, and data designed to strengthen equitable, culturally repsonve systems of care for diverse older adults and the caregivers who support them

 The research and development of this training curriculum has been generously funded by The John A. Hartford Foundation.